enze-chen/mi-book-2021/week_3/12/pull_requests.md

 As you can see, the UI is fairly clean with many symbols, lots of whitespace, and light colors.
 This simplicity was [intentionally designed](https://github.blog/changelog/2020-06-23-design-updates-to-repositories-and-github-ui/) to better surface repo elements and key GitHub features.
-Moreover, the developers of GitHub realized that in order to elevate GitHub to the next level and increasing platform adoption, they had to start enabling more CLI features to be accessible through the UI.
+Moreover, the developers of GitHub realized that in order to elevate GitHub to the next level and increase platform adoption, they had to start enabling more CLI features to be accessible through the UI.
 This not only improves the user experience for everyone (who doesn't like point-and-click, drag-and-drop?), but also enables less programming-savvy users to collaborate on projects.

 On the main page of this textbook's repo, you will notice that one of the most prominent features on the right-hand side is the **Contributors** list.